EmanAhmed55/EmanAhmed55/README.md

 # Hello, I'm  Eman! 👋

 Welcome to my GitHub profile!
-I'm passionate about [your interests or field], and I enjoy working on projects that [describe what motivates you or your main goals].
+I'm passionate about Software Engineering and Data science , and I enjoy working on projects that give me new skills.
 Feel free to explore my repositories, and don't hesitate to reach out if you have any questions or suggestions.

 ## 🔧 Technologies & Tools

-- **Languages:** [List of programming languages you work with]
+- **Languages:** C,C++,Java,Python,SQL,Javascript,HTML5,CSS and NodeJs
-- **Tools & Frameworks:** [Any specific tools or frameworks you specialize in]
+- **Tools & Frameworks:** ReactJs ,Angular,Apache Kafka, Microsoft Excel , Microsoft PowerBI and Tableau
-- **Databases:** [Databases you are familiar with]
+- **Databases:** SQL Server ,Firebase and MongoDB

 ## 🌱 Current Projects